 Addressing the side effects of poverty

-Engaging and collaborating with various partners to achieve its goal of eliminating poverty in Peel and collectively tackling interrelated issues (i.e. food security, lack of access to transit and medical supports) is something the Peel Poverty Reduction Committee (PPRC) strives for.
+Engaging and collaborating with various partners to achieve its goal of eliminating poverty in Peel and collectively tackling interrelated issues (e.g. food security, lack of access to transit and medical supports) is something the Peel Poverty Reduction Committee (PPRC) strives for.

 The committee primarily consists of representation from community groups and organizations, regional and municipal governments, the education and health care systems and local residents.
 Co-chaired by United Way of Greater Toronto and the Region of Peel, PPRC was created in 2008 to ensure that Peel Region is a livable community for all individuals and families.